Inside, the letter was preserved:

 Dr. Abraham’s estate inventory gives us an idea of the life of the household.
 The home farm was valued at $2,500, and there were fifteen additional acres of pasture land in Littleton and a pew in the Acton meeting house.
-The Skinners owned clothing, furniture, (a variety of beds, tables, chairs, and a bookcase), bedding and table linens, a woolen carpet, several looking glasses, a day clock worth about $30, spinning wheels, dishes, utensils, tools, chaises, a sleigh, a horse, harnesses, a saddle, cows, sheep, a cart and a plow.
+The Skinners owned clothing, furniture, (a variety of beds, tables, chairs, and a bookcase), bedding and table linens, a woolen carpet, several looking glasses, a day clock worth about $30, spinning wheels, dishes, utensils, towels, table cloths, tools, chaises, a sleigh, a horse, harnesses, a saddle, cows, sheep, a cart and a plow.
 There is little evidence of a medical practice, not surprising given the state of medicine at the time.
-Dr Skinner did own a medical library, and the inventory included 5 diaper towels and 4 diaper table cloths, possibly of use in his practice or left from Sarah’s children.
+Dr Skinner did own a medical library.
 In addition, there were numerous debts to Dr. Skinner from townspeople.
 The estate was originally administered by Sarah’s brother Winthrop, but Henry took over by September 1814.

 Sarah Skinner was listed as the head of household in the 1810 census with two males between 10 and 25, one female between 16 and 25, and one other “free white person”.
 In May, 1811, children Henry and Maria (minors above the age of fourteen) petitioned the probate court to allow “Widow Sarah Skinner” to be their guardian.
 Son Francis made the same petition in April, 1812.
 Son Abraham had already left his parents’ household by 1810.